In government, we are funding a total business rates relief package worth more than £750 million, the most generous anywhere in the UK.

 We will also offer a ten year relief for new fibre broadband installations, further encouraging investment in broadband networks.

 We have delivered an extra £100 million of rates support for businesses, including a new Business Growth Accelerator.
 This new relief means new build properties will not pay business rates until they’re occupied and tenants won’t pay rates for their first 12 months.

-A number of targeted business rate reliefs have also been put in place this year:
+A number of targeted business rate reliefs have also been put in place:

 - a new relief for day nurseries to support the increased provision of increased childcare;

 - a transitional cap for Aberdeen City and Shire offices and all but the very largest hospitality properties, meaning that 2019-20 bills will rise by no more than 12.5 per cent in real terms for eligible properties; and